What to do when things go wrong with SEND

 - Say what you want to happen.

 For example: At my meeting with you on 3 May, I was told that my child would be getting extra help for his difficulty with sitting still and listening.
 I am unhappy because it is now November and he hasn't had any help and keeps getting into trouble.
-Please can we meet to discuss this?
-Please respond within 2 weeks.
+Can we meet to discuss this?
+Respond within 2 weeks.

 If you do not hear back or the response is unsatisfactory, you may want to contact their manager.